adityakaul29/Neural-LOLgorithm---Deep-Learning-for-Multi-Modal-Comedy-Data-/README.md

 - Report any issues or bugs you encounter.
 - Submit pull requests with code improvements or new features (if applicable).

-## License

-The license used by the project is likely specified in a LICENSE file within the codebase.
-Refer to that file for details.

 ## References

 The project might reference relevant research papers or documentation for the deep learning libraries and techniques used.
 Look for a REFERENCES.md file or comments within the code for more information.

-## Acknowledgments

-The project might acknowledge any collaborators or funding sources that contributed to its development.
-Look for an ACKNOWLEDGMENTS.md file or comments within the codebase for details.

-We hope this README provides a comprehensive overview of the Neural LOLgorithm project.
-Feel free to reach out to the project maintainers (if applicable) for further discussions or clarifications.